tanij/dt-exercises/_instructions_mooc/01-welcome/onboarding-and-accounts.md

 Your first task is to set up your development environment.

 Compared to other courses you might have taken, it might seem intimidating to set up so many things at the beginning.

 However, it's going to be worth it, we promise!

 This document summarizes the steps that you need to do.
-We will write here on EdX _a  synthetic summary_ for the steps to take.
+We will write here on edX _a  synthetic summary_ for the steps to take.
 Usually the details are in one of our Duckiebooks at the site [docs.duckietown.org/daffy/](https://docs.duckietown.org/daffy/).

 ## Step 0: Watch a short introduction to the development workflow

 If you want to know more about the big picture and why we ask you to do all these setup steps, please watch this video on Vimeo:

 * [Development workflow (Andrea)][video-devel] **TODO**

 ## Step 1: Make all the accounts first!

 At some point, in the next steps, you will need the following accounts: